ArzamastsevOleksandr/java-concurrency-in-practice/README.md

 # learn-concurrency-in-java

-* Matrix multiplication
-* Search for a file in the directory
-* k-nearest neighbours

 # TODO (Implement):
 * Find all prime numbers from a range of N..M
 * Use JMH to benchmark alternative solutions